Private Student Loans and CreditEmail This Article

 - Get a free copy of your credit report at AnnualCreditReport.com.
-You are entitled to one free copy from each of the three credit bureaus annually.
+You are entitled to one free copy from each of the three credit companies annually.
 Please note, your credit report does not include your credit score.

-- Look for errors and contact the credit bureaus to make corrections.
+- Look for errors and contact the credit companies to make corrections.
 You have the right to dispute information in your credit report and provide evidence to support your dispute.

 - For any negatives, work to fix them over time by bringing any delinquent accounts up to date, making all payments on time, and paying off debts as quickly as possible.